Lyther/UnlimitedBuildings/README.txt

 [h1]Unlimited Buildings & Megastructures[/h1]

 The development version of this mod would post on [url=https://github.com/Lyther/UnlimitedBuildings]GitHub[/url].
-If you want to play the latest version instead of the stable version, please follow the repo and use [code single]git pull[/code] to get the latest commit.
+If you want to play the latest version instead of the stable version, please follow the repo and use [code]git pull[/code] to get the latest commit.

 Having a limit on the number of buildings of the same type is just stupid!
 Sadly, we can build unlimited research labs, but not as many research centers.